Neoteroi/BlackSheep-Docs/docs/getting-started.md

 The current code configures a request handler for [HTTP GET](https://developer.mozilla.org/en-US/docs/Web/HTTP/Methods/GET) method at the root path of the application: `"/"`.
-Note how a function decorator is used to register the `home` function as request handler:
+Note how a function decorator is used to register the `home` function as a request handler:

 ```python
 @get("/")